1998

 ● 12-4-1998: Science, too, is an art.
 Some have talent for it, others don’t.

-● 12-5-1998: It’s not necessarily unhealthy to focus on the negative in your life, so long as you use it as a source of motivation for constructive change.
+● 12-5-1998: It’s not necessarily unhealthy to focus on the negative in your life, so long as you use it to motivate constructive change.

 ● “Okay,” I thought to myself, “if we weren’t even before, we are now.
 And if we were even, now I owe you one.”